 Pennsylvania-based barber Wendell Kinley highlights that doing a hair design on the side of the head can sometimes be tricky because you don’t have a lot of room to work with.

-Kinley adds, “The one thing that I really enjoy doing is geometric designs that are simple and bold.
+Kinley adds, “The one thing I really enjoy doing with this mohawk fade is the geometric designs that are simple and bold.
 If you go too small and intricate it will only last a few days at most, but if you go bolder you will have a lot of contrast between the skin and the design it will stay a lot longer.”